-You can get straps and $p = 1 + \dots$ latches for clothes and bags free off shopping carts that feature seatbelts for children.

-You need to consider what color irk you will use on what color fabric or paper before determining whether the image should be printed or should be formed out of negative space.
+You can get straps and plastic latches for clothes and bags free off shopping carts that feature seatbelts for children.
+You need to consider what color ink you will use on what color fabric or paper before determining whether the image should be printed or should be formed out of negative space.
 It is very important to get this right, especially when dealing with pictures.